Volunteer Positions Vacant

 This position requires training before you can volunteer and the purchase of some equipment.
 Please go to our training page to see when the next course is available.

-Many calls that come into our 24/7 Wildlife Rescue line require someone that is confident and trained to contain and transport the bird or animal to a vet or carer.
+Many calls that come into our 24/7 Wildlife Rescue & Advice line require someone that is confident and trained to contain and transport the bird or animal to a vet or carer.
 At other times we need people to collect animals from vets and transport to our wildlife carers who are often busy with feeds and cleaning enclosures.
+You could also nominate to join our Wildlife Ambulance crew after doing this training.

 Wildlife Carer